mindsphere/devops-demo/README.md

   - [devopsadmin app](devops/devopsadmin)
   - [Prometheus on CloudFoundry](devops/prometheus)
   - [Grafana on CloudFoundry](devops/grafana)
+- a [sample agent](agent) that can be used to simulate an actual device sending IoT data to the MindSphere APIs

 Additionally, [tooling to ease ssh connectivity to running cf applications](tools/README.md) is provided.